 Apart from being the most significant wedding expense, selecting your venue is often done in consideration of a myriad of things: your budget, size of the event, and your theme.
 In this regard, it is inevitable for some engaged couples to find the crucial task of wedding venue selection a bit taxing.
 The importance of choosing a wedding venue is not to be underestimated and overlooked.
 After all, it is difficult–if not impossible– to plan anything else without having a wedding venue first.
 With that in mind, it is often recommended that couples proceed with the rest of the planning ONLY when they have chosen and settled on a final wedding venue.

-More often than not, it is not for the lack of knowing what you want in a venue that contributes to the difficulty of the endeavor, but more so on the fact that most couples have an overwhelming abundance of wedding venues in the Philippines that selecting one out of the many can be quite challenging.
+More often than not, it is not for the lack of knowing what you want in a venue that contributes to the difficulty of the endeavor, but more so on the fact that most couples have an overwhelming abundance of wedding reception in Manila that selecting one out of the many can be quite challenging.
 Venues come in different sizes and shapes but know that for whatever wedding theme you have in mind, there is always an appropriate venue for it.
 To make the selection process more straightforward (and condense your list of prospective venues), identify what you like and start from there.

 Also, you might want to look out for these signs that tell you a venue is the one: